grzesiek-galezowski/tdd-ebook/manuscript/235_Classes.md

 There has been a lot written about the principle on the web, so I am not going to be wiser than your favourite web search engine (my recent search yielded over 74 thousands results).
 Still, I believe it is useful to explain this principle in terms of composability.

 Usually, the hard part about this principle is how to understand "a reason to change".
-Robert C. Martin explains[^srponstackoverflow] that this is about a single source of entropy that generates changes to the class, what leads us to another trouble of defining a "source of entropy".
+Robert C. Martin explains[^srponstackoverflow] that this is about a single source of entropy that generates changes to the class.
+Which leads us to another trouble of defining a "source of entropy".
 So I think it's better to just give you an example.

 ### Separating responsibilities